-Sister District Action Network (‘Sister District’, more info at the end of this document) is delighted to kick off its book club!
+Sister District Action Network (‘Sister District’, more info at the bottom of this webpage) is delighted to kick off its quarterly book club!
 If you haven’t joined, please sign up here to vote on future books and keep in the loop with regard to book club events and information!

-Our inaugural book is Ratf**ked by David Daley.
+Our inaugural book is Ratf**ked: Why Your Vote Doesn’t Count by David Daley.
 This reader’s guide provides: A) discussion questions; B) additional reading suggestions; and C) facilitator’s guide for folks who will be leading book discussions in person (highly recommended!).

 A. Discussion Questions.